Configuring webMethods.io MFT Settings

 Protocol options

-Welcome message Type a welcome message for display in the client console (example, webMethods.io MFT web client, FileZilla client, and so on) when a user logs in.
+Welcome message Type a welcome message for display in the client console (for example, webMethods.io MFT web client, FileZilla client, and so on) when a user logs in.

 Download in binary Select this option to download files only in binary mode.
 This prevents webMethods.io MFT from altering the line endings of the ASCII text files even if the FTP client requests it.